Frequently Asked Questions

 - You will be directed to Google page where you can enter your UCInetID and password to log in into your Google Account

-- Each student on campus is allocated two unique set of ID numbers to assist with maintaining your student records and giving you access to campus resources.
+Each student on campus is allocated two unique set of ID numbers to assist with maintaining your student records and giving you access to campus resources.
 Your summer ID number will be issued first once you have enrolled in Summer Session.
-It will begin with “000” and will assist you in securing your housing.
+It will begin with “00”.
 Your UCI ID number will be issued 5-7 business days after enrollment.
-It will have 8 digits and will be listed on your ID card.
+It will have 8 digits and will be listed on your Summer Session statement.

 U.S. Visa Requirements

 U.S. Immigration law states that if a person’s main purpose in coming to the U.S. is to study in a full-time program, he or she must come on a student visa (F-1).

 B visa holders (B-1 visitors for business and B-2 visitors for pleasure) and F-2 dependents are prohibited by law from enrolling in a course of study unless they apply for and receive approval for study by the U.S. Citizenship and Immigration Services.
 If you plan on supplementing your travel to the U.S. by attending a UCI Summer Session course part-time, then the B-1 or B-2 could be an option for you.

 It is a difficult and lengthy process to change visa status from B-1 or B-2 to F-1 after you enter the United States, and there is no guarantee that the change will be approved by the U.S. Department of Homeland Security Immigration Services.
 In addition, a person who applies to change to F-1 status may not begin studying until the change is approved.
 Therefore, it is important that anyone who is planning to study full-time in the U.S. enter on an F-1 student visa.